sigasi/sigasi_insights/content/manual/rules/vhdl_entity_instance.md

 ---
-title: Linting rules for instances
+title: Linting Rules for Instances
 ---

 Sigasi Studio flags an error if the `entity` keyword is omitted in the instantiation of an *entity*.